dotmesh-io/docs/hugo/content/install-setup/kubernetes.md

 Next, you must create the ConfigMap.
 If you want to customise it, please see the [Kubernetes YAML reference guide](/references/kubernetes/).

 Dotmesh operates in two storage modes:

-- Local Storage
+- Local Storage mode

 By default, Dotmesh running under Kubernetes is configured to store data on the host filesystem.
-It's simple to get started with, but not ideal for production environemnts.
+It's simple to get started with, but not ideal for production environments.
 For more information please refer to the [configuration options for Local Storage mode](/references/kubernetes/#local-storage-mode)

 - PVCPerNode mode

-In this mode, Dotmesh uses cloud-native storage for reliable persistent storage in cloud environments.
+In this mode, Dotmesh uses cloud-native storage for reliable persistent storage ideal for deployments in cloud environments.
 Please see this blog post on [Dotmesh on cloud Kubernetes clusters: PV-per-Node Mode](https://dotmesh.com/blog/pv-per-node/) for more information about the motivation and technical implementation using Kubernetes PersistentVolumeClaims.
 Seriously consider using this mode for a production cluster, to enable this mode the ConfigMap with [configuration options for PVCPerNode mode](/references/kubernetes/#pvcpernode-storage-mode).

 {{< copyable name="step-03" >}}
 kubectl apply -f https://get.dotmesh.io/yaml/configmap.yaml